freight-trust/keptn-go/README.md

 When writing code, it is recommended to follow the coding style suggested by the [Golang community](https://github.com/golang/go/wiki/CodeReviewComments).

 ### Where to start

-If you don't care about the details, your first entrypoint is [eventhandlers.go](eventhandlers.go).
-Within this file you can add implementation for pre-defined Keptn Cloud events.

 To better understand Keptn CloudEvents, please look at the [Keptn Spec](https://github.com/keptn/spec).